We bake on Sundays only.

 You can find the full information and subscription form by clicking the button in the section below but in outline the winter service is as follows

-We bake only on Sundays
+We bake only on Sundays but there may be frozen loaves available other days

 We bake to order